-I am Director of the Centre for Systems Engineering and Innovation in the Department of Civil and Environmental Engineering at Imperial College London.
+I am Co-Director of the Centre for Systems Engineering and Innovation a Faculty of Engineering initiative located in the Department of Civil and Environmental Engineering at Imperial College London.
 The Centre aims to bring systems engineering and innovation to built infrastructure.
 It is a Faculty of Engineering initiative, drawing together researchers from across disciplines.
-Industry members and partners of the Centre include Laing O'Rourke, Mott Macdonald, Bentley Systems and the Project Production Institute.
-Research themes are production systems, infrastructure inter-dependencies and the transition from project to operation.
+Industry members and partners of the Centre include Laing O'Rourke, Mott Macdonald, Bentley Systems, EDF Hinkley C and the Project Production Institute.
+Research themes includeproduction systems, infrastructure inter-dependencies and the transition from project to operation.

 There is a broader ambition to bring together expertise in infrastructure and computing to rethink infrastructure systems engineering.
-I am an Academic Fellow in the Data Science Institute at Imperial College London.
-I also lead a strategic challenge on 'Data-Driven Engineering Design Under Uncertainty' in the Alan Turing Institute/Lloyds Register Foundation Programme on Data-Centric Engineering.
-I have recently co-authored a second edition of the book on 'Virtual Reality and the Built Environment', which will be published in early 2018.
+I lead a strategic challenge on 'Data-Driven Engineering Design Under Uncertainty' in the Alan Turing Institute/Lloyds Register Foundation Programme on Data-Centric Engineering.
+I co-authored a second edition of the book on 'Virtual Reality and the Built Environment', published in 2018.